Benefits Of Hiring A Lawyer for Nursing License Defense

 Even if you haven’t heard from the board of nursing but are worried that someone might file a complaint, we can also help.
 We can provide advice and guidance, including how to gather and protect potential evidence.

-If you have questions, or would like to schedule a free consultation with a nurses attorney, please call (503) 232-9280, or e-mail firstname.lastname@example.org.
+If you have questions, or would like to schedule a free consultation with a nurses attorney, call (503) 232-9280, or e-mail firstname.lastname@example.org.

-Please note: Kevin Keaney is an experienced nurses attorney who has been practicing for more than 30 years.
+Please make note: Kevin Keaney is an experienced nurses attorney who has been practicing for more than 30 years.
 Prior to becoming a lawyer, Kevin earned his BSN from the University of Texas Austin and practiced as a nurse for four years.
 He is a member of The American Association of Nurse Attorneys and is licensed to practice law in Texas, Oregon, and Washington.